Pathobiology Courses

 Review and discussion of recent advances regarding mechanisms involved in the development of viral disease at the virus, host, organ, tissue, cell, sub-cellular and molecular levels.
 Current advances in virus-host interactions will be discussed, including virulence factors, mechanisms of suppression and evasion of host responses, oncogenesis, persistence, immunopathology, neurotropism, neuroinvasion.

-PVS 5203.
+PATH 5203.
 Principles of Antibacterial Development

-3.00 credits.
 Prerequisites: A course in general microbiology or bacteriology with consent of the instructor.

 Grading Basis: Graded